codekiddy2/Visual-Studio-gtkmm/README.md

 so here you'll will find more than just gtkmm, projects to build Crypto++ and project templates for Visual Studio including gtkmm, crypto++ and boost.
-So that all you have to do is click on File > New > Project and start coding with latest libraries with 0 setup needed.
+So that all you have to do is click on File > New > Project and start coding with latest libraries with 0 setup needed as shown in the image above.
 ```